nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:bulb: Tips:**<br>

-- You must replace `FR_INDEX` with the index of the finacial record you want to delete.
+- You must replace `FR_INDEX` with the index of the financial record you want to delete.
 - `FR_INDEX` refers to the index number shown in the displayed financial record list.
 - `FR_INDEX` must be a **positive integer** (e.g. 1, 2, 3, …​)
+- Existing values will be overwritten by the input values
+- Use `c/` (leave `CATEGORY` blank) to completely remove existing categories of a record.
 - For the specifications on `FR_DESCRIPTION`, `FR_AMOUNT`, `DATE` and `CATEGORY`, please refer to `add-fr` command.

 </div>